mosaic-design-system/docs/src/components/chip.md

       ## Using a Chip

-      Chip can be used as labels or as counters.
-The important fact is that they are in-line and hold no positional or layout styling, enabling them to be placed pretty much anywhere.
+      As already mentioned, Chip can be used as labels or counters.
+The important fact is that they are in-line elements, enabling them to be placed pretty much anywhere.
+They often work well in navbars, sidebars, tabs, or in tables to indicate a status.

-      Like any UI element, over use can quickly erode their usefulness.
-Consider how often Chips are being used in their content.
-They often work well in elements like navbars, sidebars, tabs, or in tables to indicate a status.
+      Like any component, overuse can quickly erode usefulness.
+With this in mind, you should always consider how often Chips are being used and whether they provide a clear and helpful relationship with their associated content.
+Most importantly, Chips should make tasks easier to complete, content easier to sort, selections easier to determine, and pages easier to scan.

-      Use the various contextual colours to denote further meaning, but be careful when combining colours with backgrounds of other elements.
-Red Chips on green backgrounds for example are not accessible.
+      Use the various contextual colours described above to denote further meaning, but be careful when combining colours with backgrounds of other elements.
+For example, red Chips on green backgrounds are not accessible.
 Consider high contrast pairings so the Chip value is easy to read.

-      Chips should have a clear and helpful relationship to the content or task they represent.

-      Chips should make tasks easier to complete, or content easier to sort.
     icon: file_invoice
   - title: Code
     hook: code